-Still Using Jenkins, et al?
+Still Using Salesforce Jenkins, et al?
 Time to Reconsider.

 Many large enterprises have standards and tools for the release and change management processes.
 For example, banks typically have a central, dedicated release team, which is responsible for deploying to production systems.
 They use a standard set of tools and processes to deploy these changes to the production organization.
 This central team has expertise on a standard set of tools, which are used across all different banking applications.

 When the IT organizations of these large enterprises look at Salesforce, they often wonder why a separate solution for deployments to Salesforce is needed.
 There is a natural tendency to use the same set of tools for managing and deploying to the Salesforce application, including leveraging the standard, in-house version control systems such as GIT and SVN.

 Enterprise Application Systems such as Oracle and SAP have their own purpose-built custom Change Management solutions.
 These applications are typically self-hosted, on-premises applications which would, seemingly, make it easy for them to use these off-the-shelf tools.
 Yet, it is rare to find an ERP customer who uses off-the-shelf deployment tools such as Jenkins, Cumulus CI and TeamCity for deploying code on these applications — even though the foundation of these applications is built on standard technologies such as Java.
 So, if the standard off-the-shelf tools have not worked for these enterprise applications, why do Salesforce customers spend their time in evaluating off-the-shelf standard tools and solutions for Salesforce?
 It is time to reconsider.

 That using these standard tools methodology is sub-optimal for Salesforce customers is not a secret.
 Flosum’s Application Lifecycle Management (ALM) products provide the much-needed solution for IT organizations developing on the cloud-based Salesforce platform.